 - Hampton Roads Planning District Commission, which produces quarterly and annual studies related to regional demographics, population, income and earnings, employment, housing, labor force, retail sales, real estate, tourism, ports, transportation, local tax collections and quality of life.

 - Old Dominion University, which conducts several regular and special studies related to the economy.
 They include an annual economic forecast project and a state of the region report focused on the overall economy and special areas that vary from year to year.

-- Opportunity, Inc., which includes workforce and labor market information.
+- Hampton Roads Workforce Council, which includes workforce and labor market information.